This ground turkey spaghetti recipe is lightened up with ground turkey, but homemade and so flavorful you’d never know it’s turkey!

 Additions and Substitutions

-Meatless: You can leave the turkey and sausage out and use this as meatless marinara sauce for recipes like these ground turkey cabbage rolls!
+- Meatless: You can leave the turkey and sausage out and use this as meatless marinara sauce for recipes like my cabbage rolls with ground turkey.

-More hidden veggies: I added carrot and red pepper since they go unnoticed in the sauce.
+- More hidden veggies: I added carrot and red pepper since they go unnoticed in the sauce.
 Feel free to add whatever veggies you prefer.
-Riced cauliflower would be great to add in during that last 15 minutes of cook time.
-Tip: look for the convenient microwavable shelf stable packets at Costco where they’re lower cost).

 Equipment